Search

 Research has yet to provide a definitive answer to the causes of clubfoot.
 It seems to be a combination of environmental and genetic factors, though many children with clubfoot are born to parents who do not have the condition.

-Clubfoot is, however, very treatable.
-With current advances in medicine and technology, managing the condition can be simple as long as action is taken quickly.
+Clubfoot, however, is very treatable.
+With current advances in medicine and technology, managing the condition can be as simple as taking action quickly.
 Parents need not fret about their children being born with clubfoot.

 If there are any lingering concerns, a paediatric podiatrist can walk you through how to manage your child’s condition and prevent a relapse.
 If you are concerned about clubfoot in your child, make your appointment with The Foot Practice today to speak with our paediatric podiatrist.